samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

 production JS bundle, and
 - they do not require React to function in the browser, but only for rendering.

-If you know that your component's children will never require hydration, tnen you need only export a single, static version.
+If you know that your component's children will never require hydration, then you need only export a single, static version.
 If its children *may* require hydration, then you should export a separate static version, and let the site builder determine which is appropriate for her needs.